 Next, use a 1-½ inch round cookie cutter to cut the cookies.
 If you don't have a cookie cutter, you can measure ½ tablespoon of dough, roll it into a ball, and then press down with a flat bottomed glass or jar that has been coated with flour.

 I have also used a ring for a pint-sized canning jar as a cookie-cutter.
 This makes a larger cookie but works well.
 You can use any shape and size you like!

-You could play around with different filling flavors and colors.
-One Christmas, I added green food coloring and mint extract to the filling.
+You could play around with different filling flavours and colours.
+One Christmas, I added green food colouring and mint extract to the filling.
 You could also make it pink for valentine's day, or orange for Halloween!

 I sometimes take a shortcut and use ready made frosting (Pillsbury works for us) but other times I make this dairy free buttercream frosting.
 Cut that recipe in half and you will have enough frosting to make 50 sandwiches.

 - 1 tablespoon flax seed meal

 - 3 tablespoons warm water

 - ½ cup "safe" margarine softened